Xilinx-CNS/ebpf_asm/README.md

 #### call

+##### Helper function

 `call helper_function_id`

-In eBPF, calls are to helper functions identified by an integer (see defs.i), taking arguments `r1` to `r5` and returning in `r0`.
+In eBPF, the original call instruction calls a helper function identified by an integer (see defs.i), taking arguments `r1` to `r5` and returning in `r0`; these registers are clobbered, while the remaining registers (`r6` to `r9` and `fp`) are preserved across the call.
 Consult the kernel's eBPF documentation for details.
 The `helper_function_id` does not accept a size suffix.

+##### BPF-to-BPF

+`call offset`

+Since Linux 4.16, eBPF programs can make calls to other functions within the same program.
+Currently these must be statically linked; the kernel is unable to resolve the relocation entries at program load time.
+Thus the `offset` to such a `call` instruction is similar to that on a `jr`.
+However, since negative numbers are accepted as `helper_function_id`s, a call with a negative literal offset has to be written like `call +-1` to mark it as an `offset`.
+Thus, the possible forms of BPF-to-BPF call are as follows:

+`call label`

+`call +1`

+`call +-1`

+`call +equate`

+`call +-equate`

+In most circumstances, however, only the first (`label`) form is likely to be useful.
+A simple example of usage can be found in the `call.s` sample program.

 #### exit